Educational psychology

 On the day, your psychologist will spend the first 15 minutes with you and your child.
 This ensures your child is relaxed and ready for the assessment.
 It also gives you a chance to cover any relevant history and / or concerns.

-Assessments are one on one with one of our Educational Psychologists and your child.
+Assessments are one-on-one with one of our Educational Psychologists and your child.

 Your child and the psychologist work together on a series of activities.
 While they are different to school-based tasks, these activities tell us about a child’s learning abilities and potential.